tranhelen/tranhelen/_posts/2018-02-18-onidentity.md

 This quote for me has a lot to do with the common identity struggle a lot face.
 When I left my last position, I thought often about the story I was telling myself and how that story impacted how I viewed the world.
 I had come up with a slew of projects to keep myself entertained for some time but I realized I was becoming increasingly indifferent to them.

 I've since shifted gears and to help me move forward a lot of my .com has been removed.
 I've been working on <a href="http://tryjupiter.com">Jupiter</a> since April and it's not for Designers or anyone in tech.
-It's not for consumers either and I feel a great sense of peace in this direction.
+I feel a great sense of peace in this direction.

 In it but not of it.